IAM Automation: How App Access Works With Identity Providers

 Offboarding

+Offboarding requires coordination across four departments with different priorities.
 HR owns the employee file.
 Legal owns the compliance layer.
 IT owns device collection and system access.
 Security owns risk and monitoring.
-Without tight coordination, gaps appear; a departure email might go out before permissions are revoked.
+Without tight coordination, gaps appear, and a departure announcement goes out before permissions are revoked.

-These manual handoffs are manageable when you're the only IT person handling 50 requests a month.
-When your company crosses 200 employees and your team grows to 3-5 people, the same broken process runs in parallel across multiple agents with no standardization.
-With automated orchestration, every agent on your team follows the same workflow, approvals route through the same logic, and nothing depends on who happened to pick up the request.
+This is manageable when you're handling 50 requests a month on your own.
+When your company crosses 200 employees and your team grows to three or five people, the same process runs in parallel across multiple admins with no standardization.
+With an AI agent handling the workflow, every offboarding follows the same logic, approvals route through the same chain, and nothing depends on who happened to pick up the ticket.

 How Does Fragmented Approval Tracking Create Compliance Risk?